jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 Each cell has one of the following types:

- - a documentation cell, containing text content plus a label identifying the format (Markdown etc.)
+ - documentation: contains text content plus a label identifying the format (Markdown etc.)
- - a reference to an execution record, consisting of (1) the index of the layer 2 document that contains the record and (2) the sequence index of the record inside the layer 2 document
+ - execution record reference: consists of (1) the index of the layer 2 document that contains the record and (2) the sequence index of the record inside the layer 2 document
- - a code cell, containing a code block
+ - code: contains a code block
- - a stale output cell, containing output from a prior execution for which no log is available
+ - stale output: contains output from a prior execution for which no log is available

-Code cells contain code that has not yet been executed.
+Code cells are provided for code that has not yet been executed.
 Executed code blocks can be retrieved through the execution record from layer 2.

 ### File format

+Note: a detailed file format definition would be premature at this time and only lead to lengthy bikeshedding.
+This section lists only important file format design criteria.
+Initial discussion should focus on the data model.

 The main difficulty in defining a file format for the data model described above is suitability for version control.
 The biggest challenge is support for merging independent changes.
 In general, this creates an inconsistent notebook document because the computed content (layer 2) is not automatically updated after code changes.
 The use of SHA-1 hashes makes it possible to detect such inconsistencies.